-These basic standards are known as 'Consumer Guarantees' and are included in the Australian Consumer Law (ACL).
+These basic standards are known as 'Consumer Guarantees' and are included in the Australian Consumer Law (ACL) (Schedule 2 of the Competition and Consumer Act 2010 (Cth)).

 Consumers automatically receive these Consumer Guarantees when they buy goods or services, and these protections cannot be excluded, restricted or modified by the terms of a contract.